K-Sato1995/BlogPosts/go1.md

 }
 ```
 ### Omission of the type of arguments
-When two or more consecutive named function parameters share a type, you can omit the type from all but the last.
+When there are two or more parameters sharing the same type, you only have to write the type once.

 ```go
 package main